BitPatty/SRLApiClient/Readme.md

 Authentication via HTTP is supported to update user profiles.
 POST/PUT requests on other endpoints are not possible, since users are missing the required privileges.

 The client also supports a user defined number of HTTP clients.
-Requests are parallelized automatically.
 Using a pool size of > 10 is not recommended.

 <p align="center">
   <img src="https://i.imgur.com/PwlkNML.png" />